layoaster/dev-notes/Python Coding Standars.md

     :return: A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
     :rtype: dict
-    raises:
-        IOError: An error occurred accessing the bigtable.Table object.
+    :raises IOError: An error occurred accessing the bigtable.Table object.
     """
     pass
 ```